ieb/NMEA2000_Booklet/README.md

 # NMEA2000 EInk Booklet

-This is a Kindle Booklet for NMEA2000 data that allows you to open a book on a Kindle Paperwhite that displays pages of graphical instruments that display real time data from a NMEA2000 TCP server on the network.
+This is a Kindle Booklet for NMEA2000 data that allows you to open a book on a Kindle Paperwhite that displays pages of graphical instruments that display real time data from a NMEA2000 HTTP server on the network supporting the CanDiagnose format. (see https://github.com/ieb/CanDiagnose)

 Kindle UIs are Java Swing applications running inside a lightweight OSGi Framework.